yoe/SReview/docs/installation.md

 Using a distributed resource manager
 ------------------------------------

-A DRM like gridenine, SLURM, PBS, or Torque allows one to submit a job and have it be run elsewhere.
+A DRM like gridengine, SLURM, PBS, or Torque allows one to submit a job and have it be run elsewhere.
 In such a configuration, you would configure SReview to submit jobs to the DRM system, and it would then be up to the DRM system to decide where to run it; e.g., it could be